project-meucci/thimm.github.io/docs/Farmerama/54-land-reform-stewardship-community-ownership-and-land-justice.md

 ---
-title: 54: Land reform, stewardship, community ownership and land justice
+title: 54 Land Reform Stewardship Community Ownership And Land Justice
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Farmerama  (2020-03-29)